Damir Džumhur: Professional career

-2011–2013: First years as a pro
+2011: Turned pro

 2012 Košice Open, during Quarterfinal match with Miloslav Mečíř Jr.

 Džumhur turned professional in 2011, making his debut at the ATP World Tour in Zagreb during qualifying for the 2011 PBZ Zagreb Indoors.

+He ended his first fully professional season ranked World No. 339.

+2012–2013: First pro years, top 200 debut

 He spent his first years as a pro mainly on the ATP Challenger Tour and in ITF Men's Circuit tournaments.
 He won twelve singles and eight doubles Futures titles overall, as well as reaching the finals twice in Challenger events – the 2013 Košice Open and 2013 Poznań Open, losing in three sets on both occasions to Mikhail Kukushkin and Andreas Haider-Maurer respectively.

 In that period Džumhur took part in four Davis Cup ties involving Bosnia and Herzegovina, playing in total of eight rubbers, winning in two singles and one doubles matches.

-He ended his first fully professional season on 339th position, while the next year he finished inside the Top 250.
+He ended the 2012 season inside the Top 250.

 In 2013, Džumhur climbed into the top 200 in the world singles rankings, first achieved on 19 August 2013, and eventually he finished the year at World No. 187.